 The DSL (and any DDSL's) will undergo training to provide them with the knowledge and skills required to carry out the role.
 In Lincolnshire we have a combined LSCP and education six-year Safeguarding Training Plan which is followed by the DSL and any DDSL's.
 The DSL will undertake training around their specific role at least every two years.
-New DSL's or DDSL's will need to be familiar with the content of the LSCP's procedures manual and to keep up to date with bi-annual updates.
+New DSL's or DDSL's will need to be familiar with the content of the Lincolnshire Safeguarding Children Partnership policy and procedures manual and to keep up to date with bi-annual updates.

-The DSL and Deputies will attend the LCC DSL Safeguarding Updates and/or dropins, LCC support forums and appropriate LSCP inter-agency training to ensure that they are sufficiently trained and informed to:
+The DSL and/or Deputies will attend the LCC DSL Safeguarding Updates, LCC support forums or drop-ins and appropriate LSCP inter-agency training to ensure that they are sufficiently trained and informed to:

-- understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - understand the importance of the role in providing information and support to local authority children social care in order to safeguard and promote the welfare of children - ensure each member of staff, especially new and part-time staff, has access to and understands the school's child protection policy and procedures - be alert to the specific needs of children in need, those with special educational needs and young carers - be able to understand the unique risks associated with online safety and keep up to date with knowledge to keep children safe whilst they are online at school. - understand the lasting impact that adversity and trauma can have on children's behaviour, mental health and wellbeing, and know what is needed in responding to this in promoting educational outcomes
+understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so understand the importance of the role in providing information and support to focal authority children social care in order to safeguard and promote the welfare of children ensure each member of staff, especially new and part-time staff, has access to and understands the school's child protection policy and procedures be alert to the specific needs of children in need, those with special educational needs and young carers be able to understand the unique risks associated with online safety and keep up to date with knowledge to keep children safe whilst they are online at school.

-- understand the importance of information sharing, both within the school and with the safeguarding partners, other agencies, organisations, and practitioners - be able to keep detailed, accurate, secure written records of concerns and referrals - understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation - maintain access to resources and receive information about additional relevant course
+understand the lasting impact that adversity and trauma can have on children's behaviour, mental health and wellbeing, and know what is needed in responding to this in promoting educational outcomes understand the importance of information sharing, both within the school and with the safeguarding partners, other agencies, organisations, and practitioners be able to keep detailed, accurate, secure written records of concerns and referrals understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation maintain access to resources and receive information about additional relevant course ensuring the school's child protection and safeguarding policies and procedures are known, understood, and used appropriately ensuring the school's child protection and safeguarding policy is reviewed at least annually and the procedures and implementation are updated and reviewed regularly working with the Governing body in particular, the Safeguarding Governor.